animesh-007/midas_internship_task2/README.md

 | CNN on MNIST dataset with random weights, with a CosineAnnealingLR scheduler.	 	|   30   	|   1  	|   99.39  	|
 | CNN on MNIST dataset with pretrained weights, with a CosineAnnealingLR scheduler|   30   	|   1  	|   99.34 	|

+## Visualization
+Graph below shows comparison in terms of model accuracy between model trained with random weights and model trained with pretrained weights

 ## Task2_3
 Change directory to Task2_3 using `cd task2_3`